-HOUSE OF REPRESENTATIVES NEWS RELEASE: Measure to accommodate the deaf and blind in movie theaters to be signed into lawPosted on May 6, 2015 in Latest News, Newsroom, Press Releases
+HOUSE OF REPRESENTATIVES NEWS RELEASE: Measure to accommodate the deaf and blind in movie theaters to be signed into lawPosted on May 6, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 WHO: Governor David Ige, Representative James Tokioka (Wailua Homesteads, Hanamaulu, Lihue, Puhi, Old Koloa Town, Omao)